Heimer Law can facilitate an agency adoption for you.

 What about medical needs?

-Shared Beginnings will help the expectant mother use her insurance or apply for Medicaid.
+A local agency can help the expectant mother use her insurance or apply for Medicaid.
 They will also help her get the prenatal care she and the baby need.

 Do expectant moms see a counselor during or after the pregnancy?